ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/smart-contract-addresses.md

 Convert raw, user-friendly addresses using [ton.org/address](https://ton.org/address/).

-For more details, refer to the refhandling guide in [Addresses Documentation](/v3/documentation/smart-contracts/addresses/).
+For more details, refer to the refhandling guide in the [Smart contracts addresses documentation](/v3/documentation/smart-contracts/addresses/) section.

 ## See also